 “I encourage people to think of a mental health day as they think of a visit to a primary care doctor,” says Ken Yeager, PhD, the director of the Stress, Trauma and Resilience (STAR) Program at the Ohio State University Wexner Medical Center.
 “Maintaining your mental health will allow you to be the best you can be.”

-3 Ways to Take a Guilt-Free Mental Health Day
+3 Ways to Take a Successful Mental Health Day

 1. Take (the right) time off.